akrishna77/QSettlers/QSettlers/index.md

 Additionally, the agent has to explore all the different actions in different states that it can take.
 Sometimes, an agent should choose an action that it thinks is less successful in an attempt to learn more about the action space during training.
 There are many techniques to explore the state, action, and reward space, and we chose a technique called **Epsilon-Greedy Policy Improvement**.

-In this technique, we have a parameter $$\epsilon$$ that is initialized to a high value, such as .999.
+In this technique, we have a parameter epsilon that is initialized to a high value, such as .999.
 Whenever we have to make a decision, we generate a random number and if it is greater than epsilon, we return a completely random action without querying our network.
 If this random number is less than epsilon, we actually perform forward propogation on our network and return the result.
 In both scenarios, we train our network on the resultant reward.
 After every decision is made, we update epsilon by a decay factor:

 | <a href="https://www.codecogs.com/eqnedit.php?latex=\epsilon&space;=&space;decay&space;\times&space;\epsilon" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\epsilon&space;=&space;decay&space;\times&space;\epsilon" title="\epsilon = decay \times \epsilon" /></a>|
 |:--:|